dmsimard/ansible-inventory-puppetdb/README.md

 # ansible-inventory-puppetdb
-Leverage puppet facts and puppetdb to generate a dynamic ansible inventory
+Leverage Puppet facts and PuppetDB to generate a dynamic Ansible inventory

 Usage
 =====